lizsites/Atrades/README.md

 - c. your starting money,
 - d. the three actions tracks that you will fill as you take actions.

 Action Cubes represent the amount of actions you can take in a game.
-All players will start at 7 actions (and therefore the game will last around 7 turns).
+All players will start at 7 action cubes and 1 golden action cube (and therefore the game will last around 7~8 turns).
 On your turn when you take one of the three primary actions, you will also place one of your cubes on the track associated with that action.

 The game ends at the end of a round where a player runs out of action cubes, or when there are no more companies left to acquire.